-Table 44 Set Advanced Software Options Input Options
+Table 45 Set Advanced Software Options Input Options

-Option Value Range Description key 40 alpha numeric characters.
+Option Value Range Description key l . ' .
 Key to activate ASO on the controller.
 NOTE After they are activated, ASOs cannot be removed from the controller. deactivatetrialkey Deactivates the trial key applied on the specified controller. rehostcomplete Enables rehosting on the specified controller. transfertovault Transfers the ASO key to the vault and disables the ASO.